Bury F.C.: Top-flight status and FA Cup victories: 1895–1929

-1929–1969
+Football in the Second and Third Division: 1929–1969

 Striving to recover First Division status, Bury had four top six finishes in Division Two in the 1930s.
 The closest that they have ever come to a top flight return was in 1936–37 when they finished third (only the first two teams were promoted).

 With first-class league and cup football suspended for the duration of World War II, regional wartime competitions were organised in which Bury took part.
 Like all other clubs, they often relied on guest players because of service calls.
 There were ten regional leagues in 1939–40 and Bury were in the North West League, finishing as champions.
 The team were unbeaten in a sequence of 16 matches from October to February.
 On 30 December 1939, they played a friendly against Stoke City which resulted in a 7–6 win for Bury.

 Bury were close to relegation from the Second Division several times after the war.
 They finally dropped into the Third Division North for the first time in 1957.
 1957–58 was that division's last season before the regional sections were amalgamated into national Third and Fourth Divisions.

 Under manager Dave Russell, a young Bury team were Third Division champions in 1960–61.
 They spent seven of the next eight seasons back in the Second Division with a best position of eighth in 1962–63.
 In the 1962–63 Football League Cup, they reached the semi-final but lost 4–3 on aggregate to eventual winners Birmingham City.
 For three seasons from 1963, Bury's best player was the future England midfielder Colin Bell, who was team captain while still a teenager.
 He transferred to Manchester City in 1966 and Bury were relegated the following season.
 They bounced straight back as Third Division runners-up in 1968 but went down again in 1969.